Experiential Learning Strategies: 3 Must-Have Essentials

 The Bottom Line

-When the task or issue at hand is simple or isolated, single-loop learning may be all that is required.
-But when you want employees to learn new skills, new behaviors, and change the ways of doing things in a broader context, use experiential learning strategies to get the job done.
+When a task or problem is straightforward or isolated, single-loop learning may be sufficient.
+However, to develop new skills, shift behaviors, and change established ways of working in a broader context, experiential learning strategies are essential.
+They provide the structured cycle of action, reflection, and adaptation needed to achieve meaningful and lasting improvement.

 If you want to learn more about experiential learning strategies for leaders, download How to Fast Track Your Leaders with Just-in-Time Action Learning